Eviscerated Meaning Explained: From Literal Removal to Emotional and Modern Usage

 How to Respond When Someone Asks About Eviscerated

-“It means something was completely stripped or destroyed.”
+• “It means completely destroyed or torn apart.”

 Regional & Cultural Differences